ywang103-amd/omniperf/CONTRIBUTING.md

 - Ensure the PR description clearly describes the problem and solution.
 If there is an existing GitHub issue open describing this bug, please include it in the description so we can close it.

-- Ensure the PR is based on the `amd-staging` branch of the ROCm Compute Profiler GitHub repository.
+- Ensure the PR is based on the `develop` branch of the ROCm Compute Profiler GitHub repository.

 > [!TIP]
 > To ensure you meet all formatting requirements before publishing, we recommend you utilize our included [*pre-commit hooks*](https://pre-commit.com/#introduction).
 For more information on how to use pre-commit hooks please see the [section below](#using-pre-commit-hooks).